Static horizons in cosmology

 We find that it is technically much easier to find white hole metrics in an expanding cosmology or a black hole metric in a contracting cosmology.
-This is due to the fact that the sign of $h$ in \eqref{ansatz} is negative for a black hole and positive for an expanding cosmology.
-Therefore, to find a black hole metric embedded in expanding cosmology, we need to have a sign change in $h$ in the vicinity of the black hole relative to the asymptotic cosmology.
+This is because the sign of $h$ in \eqref{ansatz} is negative for a black hole and positive for an expanding cosmology.
+Therefore, to find a black hole metric embedded in an expanding cosmology, we need to have a sign change in $h$ in the vicinity of the black hole relative to the asymptotic cosmology.

 Due to this complexity, we first studied the more trivial case of a white hole in expanding cosmology and then dealt with the issue of the sign change in $h$ by generalizing the form of the metric.
 The generalization is effectively a curvature-like behavior (relative to the flat FLRW metric).